top of page

 Each sari begins with an artist's vision.
 Meet the creators who transform silk into story.

-Every Sari Has a Story.
+Every Sari Has a Story

-You Can Trace It
+You Can Trace

 When you collect art, you expect provenance.

-A unique alphanumeric code ~ A dedicated web page ~ Full documentation of the weaver, dye artisan, artist, and any embroidery artisans ~
+Full documentation of the weaver, dye artisan, artist, and any embroidery artisans.

-Building Community,
+Building Community, Not Competition

 Lara Lakshmi is not a contest or a passing trend.
 It is a community.